-The main reason to use ZFS instead of ext4/xfs is compression.
-With reasonable configuration you can achieve 3-5x compression ratio using LZ4.
+The main reason to use PostgreSQL with ZFS instead of ext4/xfs is ZFS compression.
+With reasonable configuration you can achieve 3-4x compression ratio using LZ4.
 That means that LZ4 compresses 1 terabyte of data down to ~300 gigabytes.
-With ZSTD compression is even better.
+With ZSTD compression can be even better.

 The second reason is Adaptive Replacement Cache (ARC) cache.
-ARC is a page replacement algorithm with better performance than Linux page cache.
-Since it caches compressed blocks you can also fit more data into the same RAM.
+ARC is a page replacement algorithm with overall better characteristics than Linux page cache.
+Since it caches compressed blocks, you can also fit more data into the same RAM.

-I recommend to start with the following configuration and tune it when you know more:
+I recommend to start with the following configuration and tune it as you learn more:

 recordsize=128k- same as default.